JoeRu/Wemos_d1_gasmesser/README.md

 This repository makes use of a QMC5883L Magnetic-Field Sensor rather then a reed-contact to detect changes in your gas consumption (Gasverbrauch).
 Basicly inspired was this by this Rasperry-Pi Project.

+I am using usualy PlatformIO but you can rename main.cpp to main.ino and this should work with #arduino as well.

 [Gaszähler auslesen mit Magnetometer HMC5883 und Raspberry Pi](https://www.kompf.de/tech/gascountmag.html)

 Required Material: